NguyenQMinh01/WebShoeShop/README.md

 - Search for products using auto-completion
 - View related and recent products
 - Product's pagination
-- Use app's API if the administrator has given you UID and secret
-- Admin Page
 - OAuth 2 provider

 ## About the code